natefinch/jtr/content/about.md

 top=true
 +++

-JoinTheResistance.io began as a way for members of <a href="https://indivisibleharvard.org">Indivisible Harvard</a> to share their experience in organizating and technology, to help other similar groups hit the ground running.
+This site began as a way for organizers from <a href="https://indivisibleharvard.org">Indivisible Harvard</a> to share their experience in organizating and technology, to help other similar groups hit the ground running.
 They bring together decades of computer programming experience with decades of group facilitation and organization experience.

-This key mix is crucial for making small and medium sized political action groups successful.
+This key mix is crucial for making small to medium sized political action groups successful.